Last Updated on

 When you are unhappy you need more than advice on happiness.
 You need effective tools to deal with the unpleasant, emotions, thoughts, beliefs, and factors of denial that trap us.

-For a tool set to help your self get back to your pathway of happiness download practice the activities in the Self Mastery audio series.
+For a tool set to help your self get back to your pathway of happiness download practice the activities in the Self Mastery Course.